KipCollo/Frontend-Revision/5.0 Angular/directives/Readme.md

 If a directive modifies the structure of template by removing or adding an element you use an aestrik.E.g *ngFor

 - The [ngIf] directive - is used to conditionally display or hide elements based on a given expression.
-It adds or removes elements from the DOM based on the truthiness of the expression.
+It adds or removes elements from the DOM based on the truthiness of the expression.Angular's ngIf directive is used to conditionally render content in the template based on an expression in the component.
+It allows the component to control the visibility of elements based on certain conditions.
+It is used by adding the ngIf directive to an element and providing it with the expression to evaluate.

 A structural directive that conditionally includes a template based on the value of an expression coerced to Boolean.
 When the expression evaluates to true, Angular renders the template provided in a then clause, and when false or null, Angular renders the template provided in an optional else clause.
 The default template for the else clause is blank.

 When NgIf is false, Angular removes an element and its descendants from the DOM.
 Angular then disposes of their components, which frees up memory and resources.